 Note that the connection between the dialer service and the agent interface is a dotted line, which is due to the options I will briefly present below that make this connection variable.

-Option 1: No Agent Client – The Pure Web Site Interface
+Option 1: No Agent Client

 The most flexible option is to make the agent interface simply a website running in a browser.

-• When coupled with a soft phone, this is a very flexible architecture, especially for remote agents.
+• Flexible: When coupled with a soft phone, this is a very flexible architecture, especially for remote agents.

-• Pop ups may lose milliseconds or more when a call is routed, because the nature of a webpage being static; some kind of polling is usually necessary for the web page to check for a new call to refresh, populate with data and be available as quickly as possible with the call.
+• Slightly Slower: Pop ups may lose milliseconds or more when a call is routed, because the nature of a webpage being static; some kind of polling is usually necessary for the web page to check for a new call to refresh, populate with data and be available as quickly as possible with the call.

 Option 2: Agent Client Software